waggle-sensor/pywaggle/README.md

 ## Installation Guides

-The latest version pywaggle with all optional dependencies can be installed using:
+Most users getting started with pywaggle will want to install latest version with all optional dependencies using:

 ```sh
 git clone https://github.com/waggle-sensor/pywaggle
 pip install ./pywaggle[all]
 ```

-In the case only a subset of functionality is required, the following flags are available:
+Advanced users can install specific subsets of functionality using the following extras flags:

 * `audio` - Audio and microphone support for plugins.
 * `vision` - Image, video and camera support for plugins.